ej8899/ej-loga/README.md

 basic log analaysis for erniejohnson.ca - stand alone application for reviewing the front-end logs generated as users navigate our portfolio project site.

+This is meant to work in conjunction only with the front end log system at ErnieJohnson.ca

 # Credits
 Vite
 Tailwind CSS